eromatiya/the-glorious-startpage/README.md

 	- Register, log-in, and then go [here](https://home.openweathermap.org/api_keys) to generate your very own API keys.
 	- Put your credentials in the settings in weather forecast.

-+ You can easily add a button on the dock and web menu by just adding your website in an array.
++ You can easily add a button on the dock and web menu by just adding `website name`, `icon name`, and `website url` in an array.
 Open `js/sites-list.js`.
-Make sure to put an icon with `.svg` extenstion for that website in `assets/webcons/`.
+Make sure to put an icon with `.svg` extension for that website in `assets/webcons/`.

 + The code could be better, this is my first time writing a startpage from the ground up.
 I will improve this from time to time.
 + If you discovered a bug or error in the logs, please open an issue so I can fix it.